Buying a car can be one of life’s largest expenses and greatest sources of stress.

 But it doesn’t have to break your bank or make you tear your hair out or refill your ulcer medicine.

-Before you EVEN THINK about buying a car or even picking up an auto digest or the latest car magazine, you need to determine how much you can afford, right down to the dollar.
-That means don’t estimate or guess.
+Before you even THINK about buying a car or even picking up an auto digest or the latest car magazine, you need to determine how much you can afford, right down to the dollar.
+Doesn't mean an estimate or guess.
 Base your decision on your current financial situation.
 You should not wander onto a car dealership with no budget in mind for a car.

 There is no one-size-fits-all calculation you can use to gauge how much cash you should spend on a pre-owned or new vehicle.
 Whether you use cash or get a loan and make monthly payments, it should not cause an upheaval of your finances or leave you broke without enough money to pay for necessities like rent, food and Internet services.